DivyanshuSaxena/RecoverKV/README.md

 \##Example Usage: (with respect to above started servers)\
 You will be passing `localhost:50051 localhost:50052 localhost:50053` server addresses to your testing scripts.

-Note: In the tests, after killing a server please give it 4-5 seconds to recover back to consistent state.
+Note: In the tests, after killing a server please give it >5 seconds to recover back to consistent state.

-## For Developers
+## Instructions for Developers
 ```bash
 cd /server/
 #go mod tidy